Our Self-Talk Needs a Makeover

 Resources For Developing Positive Self-Talk

 Taking control of our self-talk is one of the best goals we can set for ourselves.
-If I had a bullhorn, I’d shout the necessity for self-awareness, positive self-talk, and growth mindset from rooftops!
-These are the type of personal improvements that create a massively positive snowball effect in every aspect of our lives.
-They get us the most significant returns for our efforts.
+If I had a bullhorn, I’d shout the necessity for self-awareness and positive self-talk from rooftops!
+Although I can’t cause a public disturbance to get the word out, you can download my book.
+This is the type of personal improvement that creates a massively positive snowball effect in every aspect of life.
+You get the most significant returns for your efforts.

 The Art of Positive Self-Talk on the Teachable platform helps people just like you get into a growth mindset, through the powerful asset of conscious positive self-talk.